sonnes/raviatluri.in/context/design-principles.md

 - [ ] **Link Validation**: Regular checking of external links and internal navigation
 - [ ] **Content Freshness**: Regular updates to maintain relevance and accuracy

+## Minimalist Design Principles (Stripe & Linear Inspired)

+### Visual Hierarchy Through Typography

+- [ ] **Let Typography Lead**: Use font weight, size, and spacing to create hierarchy
+- [ ] **Minimal Color Usage**: Reserve color for interactive elements and key CTAs
+- [ ] **Whitespace as Structure**: Use generous spacing to organize content
+- [ ] **Subtle Borders**: Use minimal borders or background colors for separation

+### Interaction Design Philosophy

+- [ ] **Purposeful Micro-interactions**: Every interaction serves a clear purpose
+- [ ] **Subtle State Changes**: Hover and focus states should be noticeable but not distracting
+- [ ] **Progressive Disclosure**: Reveal complexity gradually, not all at once
+- [ ] **Consistent Patterns**: Use the same interaction patterns throughout the site

+### Content Presentation

+- [ ] **Clean Information Architecture**: Clear, logical content organization
+- [ ] **Minimal Visual Noise**: Remove decorative elements that don't serve content
+- [ ] **Purposeful Imagery**: Every image should have a clear purpose
+- [ ] **Consistent Spacing**: Use systematic spacing scale throughout

 This comprehensive design principles document provides a systematic approach to creating a professional website that effectively showcases technical expertise while building thought leadership authority and professional relationships.
-Each checkbox represents an actionable item that contributes to a cohesive, high-performing personal website optimized for senior engineers and technical leaders.
+Each checkbox represents an actionable item that contributes to a cohesive, high-performing personal website optimized for senior engineers and technical leaders, with a focus on clean minimalist design inspired by industry leaders like Stripe and Linear.